zoey1998/Fundamentals-BME-Design/syllabus.md

 Tues/Thur 11:45-13:00
 All lecture content will be outlined in [Lectures](Lectures/).

-"Lab" time is Mon 16:40-17:40 at the [Chesterfield Design Suite](chesterfield_design_suite.md).
+"Lab" time is Mon 16:40-17:40 at the [Chesterfield Design Suite (5704)](chesterfield_design_suite.md).
 In general, this time is allocated as protected project time for your team to utilize to collectively meet, meet with your TAs and clinical advisors, and will also be utilized for guest lectures and prototyping skill development sessions.